HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/woodburn_studio/index.md

 Woodburn Studio was a demonstration site included with HCL Digital Experience 9.5 to showcase selected platform capabilities.

 !!! warning
-    Woodburn Studio was deprecated on August 05, 2025 and removed from installation and update paths starting with CF234.
+    - Woodburn Studio was deprecated on August 05, 2025 and removed from installation and update paths starting with CF234.

-!!! note
-    Existing environments where Woodburn Studio had already been installed are not automatically uninstalled.
+    - Woodburn Studio is not automatically uninstalled from existing environments.

-For current deprecation and removal status, see [Deprecated features](../../whatsnew/deprecated_features.md).
+For more information, refer to [Deprecated features](../../whatsnew/deprecated_features.md).